Brooklyn Prenuptials Lawyers

 Preparing for a marriage is often about more than choosing a caterer and wedding colors.
 There are many good reasons to work with a Brooklyn prenuptials attorney as you plan for your marriage.
 Taking the time to create an agreement can give you clarity and peace of mind as you plan for the future.

 When a couple enters into a binding contract about the terms of their marriage, it’s called a prenuptial agreement.
 This agreement can address a wide variety of issues that surround a marriage and division of property.
-When a prenuptial agreement is prepared in compliance with New York law, the courts generally uphold them if the marriage dissolves.
+When a prenuptial agreement is prepared in compliance with New York law, the courts generally uphold them if the marriage dissolves

 In addition, both parties should have their own attorneys in order to create the prenuptial agreement.
 That means having an attorney to explain to you what the contract means and how it might play out in the future.
-The agreement must be in writing.
+Additionally, the agreement must be in writing.
 Agreements that are oral aren’t enforceable.

-Making a prenuptial agreement
+Making a Prenuptial Agreement

 To make a prenuptial agreement, each side must fully disclose their assets.
 Only giving the other side full information allows the parties to enter into the agreement voluntarily.
 If either party withholds information, the entire agreement might be invalid.